 - Cool completely before decorating.

-Make the Buttercream Frosting
+Make the Vanilla Buttercream Frosting

 - In the bowl of a stand mixer fitted with the paddle attachment, cream the vegan butter until completely smooth.1 ½ Cup Vegan Butter, room temperature

 - Add the powdered sugar and mix on low until combined.
-Add the vanilla and non-dairy milk and mix on medium until light and fluffy.6 Cups Powdered Sugar, sifted, 2 teaspoon Vanilla Extract, 3 tablespoon Non-Dairy Milk
+Add the vanilla and non-dairy milk and mix on medium speed until light and fluffy.6 Cups Powdered Sugar, sifted, 2 teaspoon Vanilla Extract, 3 tablespoon Non-Dairy Milk

 - Fit a piping bag with a round tip and fill with plain vanilla buttercream.